 A good place to start your hunt for a replacement Kitchenaid bow is their official website.
 You will find their whole selection here.
 Currently, they have 34 different bowls on offer.

-My favorite place to buy replacement KitchenAid bowls is the official KitchenAid Amazon store.
+Another great place to buy replacement KitchenAid bowls is through the official KitchenAid Amazon store.
 You can find many of their bowls here, although their stock runs out pretty fast here.
-The biggest benefit of using Amazon is, of course, their get next-day Prime delivery.
-If your bowl breaks mid birthday cake making, you might even be able to get a new bowl that every same day!
+The biggest benefit of using Amazon is, of course, is next-day or same-day Prime delivery.
+If your bowl breaks mid-birthday cake prep, you might even be able to get a new bowl that very same day!

 If you aren’t a big online shopper, you might be able to find some replacements in your local stores.
 I have seen a few available at the Home Depot before.
 Be warned though, from my experience, it’s pretty difficult to find replacement bowls in-store.
 Your best bet would be to find your nearest official KitchenAid retailer via their store finder tool.

 Let’s face it, KitchenAid mixers and their accessories aren’t exactly the cheapest appliances, so it’s reasonable to question whether you even need a replacement stand mixer bowl or not.

 In truth, although it’s really helpful to have an extra bowl or two, it’s not essential.
 The bowl that came standard with your stand mixer will work perfectly fine.
 That said, there are a few reasons why you might want to replace or upgrade your current bowl.